trevorkirpaul/Bartr/README.md

 ### November 26th, 2017

 >I spent a lot of time again dealing with some issues which is fine because I definitely learned a lot today.
 I set up a system for the currently logged in user to edit their profile.
 Prior to starting to work on this project, I saw a video that really helped my understand what Redux-Thunk has been doing.
 I then refactored a lot of API calls and moved them into thier respective actions.
 Despite that fact that it took some time to deal with errors today, I learned a lot and I can now easily reproduce the results whenever needed.
 I still need to tackle the image upload but I've yet to figure out how I want to do it.
 I thought I would need to do a seperate API call but after some thinking I believe I can send the img with the obj sent during the post call and just select the img in the route function and use multer to save it.
 Hopefully I can tackle that tommorrow.

+### November 27, 2017

+>I decided today that I need to implement the image upload feature.
+I had two routes, either work on profil avatars or imaegs for the items for sale.
+In retrospect, profile avatars might have been easier but I'm very proud of what I accomplished today.
+I used multer to get the image from the http request but the complicated part was figuring out how to send the request from redux.
+I set up two http requests to two different routes, one being the originaly way to add an item and the new one being specifically for images.
+I chained both http requests together in seperate promises for obvious reasons.
+Then I just added a second response with the uploaded images filename and passed it into a new property for the item.
+I map each `BuyListItem` with an image that has a source of a variable representing the server ip and combine with the redux item state's property that was returned from each image upload.

+>It took a lot of time to get this working but it was definintely worth it and it works flawlessly.
+I'll need to tweak a lot of things for deployment but that's another bridge.

+>One big thing I did before this was to restructure the entire api server file.
+Following some examples I had everything said up in a way that I didn't truly understand.
+I rewrote it line and line and I think it's much better now.
+I have one route that I need to remove possibly however.
+I've learned so much about the backend request handeling and http requests in general.
+Most of my methods used are pretty basic but I've learned a lot so far.
+I'll work on user profile avatars tomorrow and I'll also focus on finishing up styling everything.
+After that I want to implement tags for the items, locations based on the user who uploaded them and a feature for user dashboads where they can view personally uploaded items.
+I've had a remove function for each item accessible to everyone from the beginning for toute testing purposes but they'll be moved to the new dashboard features.

+> **It's now a week** into the project and I'm happy with the progress made so far.
+I gave myself two weeks and I think I might be able to come close.
+It really depends on how much work I have to put into actually deploying the entire project.

 ### Concerns
 1. ~~My project structure is going to be pretty terrible.
 I feel boxed in from using create-react-app but I still have a components folder.
 This leads to another big issue...~~